akruszewski/gibl/manuscript/chapter3.md

 "Hello World"
 ```

-Throughout this book, we will use serializable-struct (from the racket/serialize library) instead of struct, since this will allow for serializing data structures and writing them to the file system for example.
+Throughout this book, we will use `serializable-struct` (from the `racket/serialize` library) instead of `struct`, since this will allow for serializing data structures and writing them to the file system for example.

 A structure in most programming languages is a composite data type (or record) declaration that defines a physically grouped list of variables to be placed under one name in a block of memory.